gfchen01/gfchen01.github.io/content/post/Visibility Graph Based Mapping & Planning Algorithm for RoboCup SSL/index.md

 <!-- <video src="https://www.bilibili.com/video/BV18p4y1r7Vm"> -->

-In this blog I will talk about path planning in SSL and propose a mapping & planning method to address the problem better.
-Of course, path planning is not the main challenge in the environment.
-But in my opinion, there are two drawbacks of current algorithm: RRT\*.
+In this blog I will talk about path planning in SSL and propose a mapping & planning method to address the problem.
+There are two drawbacks of our current algorithm: RRT\*.
 First, the sampling process in RRT* is inefficient in a very sparse environment in SSL matches, as there are only limited kind and number of obstacles on the field.
 Second, RRT* is asymptotically optimal, which is harmful to decision in some circumstances.
 Take a look at the figure below.

 <center>
 	<img src="./Picture/D_star.gif" width="100%"/>